 If you can’t find a convenient RV park close to your contract, finding housing is another option.
 The three main ways to find housing are hotels, furnished month to month apartments and AirBnB.
 You can find extended stay hotels which will often have discounts for nurses.
 Furnished Finders is an excellent resource for finding furnished month to month leases.
 If you are looking at an AirBnB, use our link for $65 off your stay.

 Start Your Contract and Profit

 This is the most exciting part!
 Starting your contract can be intimidating but you will find that most staff is super happy you are there and willing to help you acclimate.
 Working as a travel nurse will improve your nursing practice, widen your perspectives in medicine, and allow you to make lifelong friendships.
 Depending on your facility, you may have the option to extend your contract, if you like the facility you are at and want to stay, extending a contract can sometimes be easier than finding a new one.
 If you are looking to see as much as you can or looking to take time off, you can just complete your contract as signed.
-We love the ability to work for 13 weeks and then take an extended amount of time off between contracts to travel in the van.
+This is the beauty of vanlife as a travel nurse, you can take (almost) unlimited time off between contracts giving you the flexibility to travel in your van.

 Travel nursing is an exciting and flexible career.
 It allows you to make more money than a staff nurse and take more time off.
 It allows you to see the country and see how different areas and hospitals practice medicine differently.
 As a vanlifer, travel nursing is an excellent career to live a life on the road, you receive stipends to stay in one place in an RV park, and can take as much time off in between contracts as you want.
 To see other vanlifers who are allied health travelers, check out We The Wanderers , Skip and Jazz Johnson, and Lindsey and Danny Vanlife.
 Now get out there and Create Your Own Roadshow!